 Unpaid interns fall into a gray area of employment law: Some federal courts have dismissed unpaid interns' sexual harassment claims, for instance, because the plaintiffs did not fit the definition of "employees."
 The Ninth Circuit has made some progress in this area, however, and it is clear that the law should protect this highly vulnerable class of workers.

-This article by TELG managing principal R. Scott Oswald and David L. Scher was published by The Daily Journal on March 31, 2014.
+TELG managing principal R. Scott Oswald and David L. Scher was published by The Daily Journal on March 31, 2014.
 The full article is available as a PDF on our site.

 Interns at heightened risk of harassment

 Assume that an individual shows up every day to work, performs side-by-side with company employees, takes direction from his or her supervisor, receives performance evaluations, and even makes presentations to his or her managers.